garrettmac/ionic-starter-sidemenu-tabs-hybrid/README.md

 This is an addon to the two ionic starter templates [sidemenu](https://github.com/driftyco/ionic-starter-sidemenu) and [tabs](https://github.com/driftyco/ionic-starter-tabs) for the [Ionic Framework](http://ionicframework.com/).

-## How to use this template
+## Prerequisites:

-*This template does not work on its own*.
-It is missing the Ionic library, and AngularJS.
+Know you can use templates using simple CLI commands but before make sure you're not missing the Ionic library, and AngularJS.

 To use this, either create a new ionic project using the ionic node.js utility, or copy and paste this into an existing Cordova project and download a release of Ionic separately.

-### Prerequisites:

 First make sure you have the CLI tools for ionic and cordova installed globally on your computer using